 Student Research & Fellowship Opportunities

 To alleviate the pressing financial burden of the ever-increasing cost of living in New York City, many alumni and non-alumni have supported Cooper Union students by establishing named scholarships and fellowships.
-The income generated by these special funds offers vital support to deserving students in addition to the full-tuition scholarship awarded to all admitted students.
+The income generated by these special funds offers vital support to deserving students.

 The Irwin S. Chanin School of Architecture Gus J.& Helen Condaris; Ismar David; Manuel & Flora Fernandez; John Q. Hejduk; George & Selma Klett; John Loeb & Frances Loeb; Mari Souval Spacedrafting Foundation.